Investigating if a hosted virtual machine is powered on

 Issue/Introduction

-This article guides you through the process of determining if a virtual machine is powered on.
-In some cases this is information which cannot be determined just by looking at the VMware graphical interface.
-The steps outlined here help eliminate any uncertainty over the status of a virtual machine.
-The article also allows you to determine the process ID (PID) of a powered on virtual machine.
+This article provides a guide to determining whether a virtual machine is powered on.
+In some cases, this information cannot be confirmed solely through the VMware graphical interface.
+The steps outlined here help eliminate any uncertainty regarding the status of a virtual machine.
+Additionally, the article explains how to identify the process ID (PID) of a powered-on virtual machine.

 Resolution